EvaJF/AdvisIL/README.md

 Our implementation of FeTrIL is shared [here](https://github.com/GregoirePetit/FeTrIL).

-!!! dossier ancien nom MobIL --> renommé en FeTrIL
+NB : you might find references to "MobIL" in the code, it is actually the same as FeTrIL.

-### 6. Compute reference experiments for AdvisIL using reference scenarios
+### 7. Compute reference experiments for AdvisIL using reference scenarios

 1. Generate yaml files with your hyperparameters for each backbone type